Top Bee Balm Companion Plants: Bee-ing The Best In The Garden

 In this article, we'll uncover which plants are the best allies for bee balms, enhancing their growth and enticing an array of beneficial insects to your garden.
 So, grab your gardening gloves and a notepad as we embark on a journey to discover the perfect partners for your bee balm.

-Importance of Companion Planting
+Importance of Companion Plants For Bee Balm

 Interplanting isn't just about making your garden look good.
 It's about creating a thriving ecosystem where plants support each other's growth and health.
 By pairing bee balm with certain plants, you can leverage bee balm advantages, enhance biodiversity, discourage unwanted visitors, and entice a myriad of beneficial pollinators.

-Best Companion Plants for Bee Balm
+Best Companion Plants to Grow Bee Balm With

 Echinacea (Coneflower)